-Neil Henney is a Senior Lecturer in Pharmacology in the School of Pharmacy & Biomolecular Sciences.
-Neil began his professional career as a hospital clinical pharmacist, achieving professional registration in 2004, before moving back into education to work on a PhD thesis in the field of physiology and pharmacology (or more specifically, electrophysiology).
+Neil Henney is a Senior Lecturer in Pharmacology in the School of Pharmacy & Biomolecular Sciences, and leads the MPharm Pharmacy undergraduate degree programme.
+Neil began his professional career as a hospital clinical pharmacist, achieving professional registration in 2004, before moving back into academia to work on a PhD thesis in the field of physiology and pharmacology (more specifically, electrophysiology).
 As a pharmacist, Neil has practice experience in hospital pharmacy, community pharmacy and in the prison sector as well as extensive experience as a pharmacy educator.

-Neil leads the 4th and final year of the undergraduate MPharm (pharmacy) curriculum at Liverpool John Moores University, which is run as a single (120-credit) module entitled "Advancing Patient-Centred Care".
-More broadly, Neil also contributes to teaching all years of the MPharm degree programme in the subjects of pharmacology and physiology - in particular neurology and mental health - and also pharmacy practice.
-In addition, Neil contributes to the teaching of neurology in postgraduate pharmacy education, undergraduate Pharmaceutical Sciences and Biomedical Sciences degree programmes.
+Neil contributes to the teaching in all years of the MPharm degree in the subjects of pharmacology and physiology - in particular neurology and mental health - and also pharmacy practice.
+In addition, Neil teaches aspects of neurology in postgraduate pharmacy education, undergraduate Pharmaceutical Sciences and Biomedical Sciences degree programmes.
 Neil is also the School co-ordinator for the NICE Evidence Search Student Championship Scheme, which promotes the message of Evidence Based Practice through NICE resources and support mechanisms.

 Neil is a member of the Editorial Advisory Board for "The Young Darwinian" journal (http://theyoungdarwinian.com/), and has acted as a peer reviewer for a number of academic journals including BMC Pharmacology and Toxicology, Archives of Medical Science - Civilization Diseases and Autonomic and Autacoid Pharmacology.